sesam-community/msoft-planner/README.md

         ![Permissions](Permissions.png)

-    2. Go to the following url to aquire and **save** access and refresh tokens as instructed in the browser
+    2. Go to the following url to aquire access and refresh tokens.
+Do as instructed in the browser after making a request.

         url example :

         https://your_node_ID.sesam.cloud/api/systems/your_system_id/proxy/auth

-### After having aquired and saved access token:
+### After having aquired and saved tokens:

 #### System config :
 ```